 Qualified charitable distributions from your IRA fulfill required minimum distributions

-Once you reach age 72, your income could increase as you begin withdrawing money from your IRAs and 401(k).
+Once you reach your required beginning date (RBD), your income could increase as you begin withdrawing money from your IRAs and 401(k).
 They’re called

 One way to help reduce or eliminate the taxes you might pay on those dollars is called a